 7. Tony Kanaan and Sébastien Bourdais ran nose-to-tail for what seemed like 70 of 90 laps today and they finished seventh and eighth.
 Neither really showed the pace of the front-runners but they had good days and Bourdais will head to Phoenix with the championship lead.

-8. Takuma Sato quietly finished eighth, his first career top ten finish at Barber!
+8. Takuma Sato quietly finished ninth, his first career top ten finish at Barber!
 I have longed said we know who Sato is and he is never going to turn his pace into the results that match it but through three races with Andretti, this is the best he has looked since he won with Foyt at Long Beach.

 9. Mikhail Aleshin used a late move on Ryan Hunter-Reay to finish tenth.
 Aleshin's day was almost ruined by a kink in the fuel line that only put four gallons of fuel in the car on the first stop but the caution fell his way.
 Hunter-Reay had to stop early after a damaged front wing after contact with Hinchcliffe on lap one.
 I have to think Hunter-Reay could have been in the top five had it not been for that contact.
 It has been a rough two races for Hunter-Reay.